mariunaise/HDA-Thesis/content/BACH.typ

 If we overlay the PDF of a zero-mean Gaussian distributed variable $X$ with a sign-based quantizer function as shown in @fig:1-bit_normal, we can see that the expected value of the Gaussian distribution overlaps with the decision threshold of the sign-based quantizer.
 Considering that the margin of error of the value $x$ is comparable with the one shown in @fig:tmhd_example_enroll, we can conclude that values of $X$ that reside near $0$ are to be considered more unreliable than values that are further away from the x-value 0.
-This means that the quantizer used here is very unreliable without generated helper-data.
+This means that the quantizer used here is very unreliable as is.

 Now, to increase the reliability of this quantizer, we can try to move our input values further away from the value $x = 0$.
 To do so, we can define a new input value $z$ as a linear combination of two realizations of $X$, $x_1$ and $x_2$ with a set of weights $h_1$ and $h_2$: